Christmas Dinner in a Pie!

 Spot the Sprouts!

-• Put the pie dish onto a baking tin, and put into a hot oven (170 Fan) for 25-35 minutes until the top is golden and crispy, and the filling is bubbling.
+• Put the pie dish onto a baking tin, and put into the oven at 180º Fan for 10 minutes, the reduce the temperature to 160º and cook for another 20 minutes or so, until the top is golden and crispy, and the filling is bubbling.

 • Serve with creamy mashed potatoes, and something non-Christmassy, like tender stem broccoli.